era-platform/cene/notes/docs.md

 -
 ```
-(defn compile-expression
-  mode unique-ns definition-ns stx out-ns ...)
+(defn compile-expression unique-ns definition-ns stx out-ns ...)
 ```
 Constructs a monad that, if invoked, macroexpands the given `stx` in a later tick, allowing the macro calls to monadically install definitions over the course of any number of ticks and produce a desugarable Staccato expression.
 If the expression is successfully computed, it is defined directly in the given `out-ns`.
-The given modality must be the current one.

 -
 ```
-(defn get-current-modality body ...)
+(defn get-mode body ...)
 body (fn mode ...)
 ```
-(**TODO**: Implement this.)

-(**TODO**: Redesign all our effectful primitives, such as `compile-expression`, so that they don't take a `mode` parameter.)

 Constructs a monad.
 If invoked, it calls the callback in the same tick with the current modality, and it performs the callback's monadic side effects.

+A modality must be passed to certain effectful primitives as a way to give the effects something to be deterministic by.
+(The terms "mode" and "modality" might be idiosyncrasies of this codebase.
+A more standard term is "world-passing style.")

 -